dymmond/esmerald/docs/application/settings.md

 The reason why you should be using settings it is because will make your codebase more organised and easier to maintain.

+!!!
+Check
+    When you pass the parameters via instantiation of an Esmerald object and not via parameters, when accessing the values via `request.app.settings`, the values **won't be in the settings** as those were passed via application instantiation and not via settings object.
+The way to access those values is, for example, `request.app.app_name` directly.